Are you in need of a sexual harassment lawyer?

 There are a number of intersecting areas of law governing sexual harassment in the workplace.
 These include:

 - Criminal law;

-- Discrimination legislation – the Sex Discrimination Act 1984 (Cth governs the whole of Australia, and the Anti-Discrimination Act 1977 (NSW) governs NSW;
+- Discrimination legislation.
+The Commonwealth Sex Discrimination Act 1984 governs the whole of Australia, and the Anti-Discrimination Act 1977 (NSW) governs NSW;

-- Common Law – including actions in tort for assault, battery and breach of contract, with a personal injury component; and
+- Common Law.
+This includes actions in tort for assault, battery and breach of contract, with a personal injury component; and

 - Actions under Workplace Health and Safety Legislation;

 Whether an employer is liable for the unlawful actions of their staff is a complex question, and will vary depending on the area of law a claim is bought under.
 If you have been sexually harassed within the workplace and want to bring a claim against your employer, speak to us about your circumstances and we will explain to you what your legal options are.

 Note that the workplace can include events that are organised by your employer, but occur outside of ‘work’ e.g. social functions, conferences or work trips.